 Under existing interpretations of the Securities and Exchange Commission, the exchange notes will be freely transferable by holders, other than by holders that are affiliates of ours, after this exchange offer without further registration under the Securities Act if the holder of the exchange notes represents to us that it is acquiring the exchange notes in the ordinary course of its business, that it has no arrangement or understanding with any person to participate in the distribution of the exchange notes and that it is not an affiliate of ours, as those terms are interpreted by the SEC; provided, however, that broker-dealers receiving exchange notes in the exchange offer will have a prospectus delivery requirement with respect to resales of the exchange notes they receive.
 The SEC has taken the position that participating broker-dealers may fulfill their prospectus delivery requirements with respect to exchange notes, other than a resale of an unsold allotment from the original sale of the notes, with this prospectus.
-We did not, and do not intend to, request an interpretation from the SEC with respect to resales of the exchange notes as it did in those interpretative letters to third-parties.
+We did not, and do not intend to, request an interpretation from the SEC with respect to resales of the exchange notes, and we cannot be sure that the staff of the Division of Corporation Finance of the SEC would make a similar determination with respect to the resale of the exchange notes as it did in those interpretative letters to third-parties.